ASK THE EXPERT

 One way to plan financially for long-term care is to create a trust.
 And, no, a trust isn’t just something the wealthy use to pass on their money from generation to generation.
 It can be an incredibly useful tool to protect your assets if you become incapacitated and to shield your assets to qualify for certain long-term care benefits.

 Carefull family finance expert Cameron Huddleston spoke with elder law attorney Harry Margolis, author of The Baby Boomers Guide to Trusts, about how to use trusts to plan for long-term care.
 Below is an edited version of their conversation.
-To see the full interview, visit the Carefull Community.
+You can watch the full interview here.

 [ Read: What You Need to Know About Long-Term Care ]